 Back in Europe I used to love competing.
 This is Edall, a fantastic

 horse and teacher who was 22! at the time of this competition.

-My journey towards becoming an Equine Bodyworker started when one of my horses injured herself badly and we were out of ridden work for quiet a while.
+My journey towards becoming an Equine Bodyworker started when one of my horses injured herself badly and we were out of ridden work for a while.
 During that time I developed a strong interest in groundwork and lungeing according to biomechanical principles.
-This was followed by further education in Equine massage and Bodywork, dissections and bio-mechanics clinics.
-Since injuries were unfortunately a regular part of my life also, I have developed a particular interest in rider and horse asymmetry and how to correct them with training and bodywork.
+This was followed by further education in equine massage and bodywork, horse dissections and clinics about biomechanics.
+Since injuries were unfortunately a regular part of my own life, I have developed a particular interest in rider and horse asymmetry and how to influence it with training and bodywork.
 I am a life-long learner and always seek growth and development.
-My dream for the future is to study Equine rehabilitation and Veterinary physiotherapy.
+My dream for the future is to study equine rehabilitation and veterinary physiotherapy.

 My stunning Hvöt after her ligament injury

 © 2015-2021 Equiflow Ltd